-Manufacturing Jobs in North Carolina with H-1B Sponsorship
+Manufacturing H-1B Sponsorship Jobs in North Carolina

 North Carolina's manufacturing sector spans aerospace components, pharmaceuticals, automotive parts, and advanced materials, with major employers like Honeywell, Merck, ABB, and Freightliner operating across cities including Charlotte, Greensboro, Durham, and Raleigh.
-Many of these companies have established H-1B sponsorship histories, particularly for engineering, process, and technical roles requiring specialized degrees.
+Many of these companies have established H-1B visa sponsorship histories, particularly for engineering, process, and technical roles requiring specialized degrees.

-See All Manufacturing Jobs
+Find Manufacturing Jobs

 Overview

-Open Jobs1,805+
+Open Jobs717+

-Work Type90% On-site
+Work Type78% On-site

 Top LocationCharlotte, NC